We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 Chance differences in the true and recorded values may result in an apparent association between an exposure and an outcome, and such variations may arise from unbiased measurement errors (e.g. weight of an individual can vary between measurements due to limited precision of scales) or biological variation within an individual (e.g. blood pressure or body temperature, which are likely to vary between measurements).
 The effect of random error may produce an estimate that is different from the true underlying value.
 It may result in either an under- or overestimation of the true value.

 This is a consistent difference between the recorded value and the true value in a series of observations which results in some individuals being systematically misclassified.
 For example, if the height of an individual is always measured when the person is wearing the same shoes, the measurement will be consistent, but have a systematic bias.

 4. Misclassification (Information bias)

 Misclassification refers to the classification of an individual, a value or an attribute into a category other than that to which it should be assigned.1 The misclassification of exposure or disease status can be considered as either differential or non-differential.

 a) Non-differential (random) misclassification

-This occurs when classifications of disease status or exposure occurs equally in all study participants, regardless of the groups being compared.
+This exists when misclassifications of disease status or exposure occurs with equal probability in all study participants, regardless of the groups being compared.
 That is, the probability of exposure being misclassified is independent of disease status and the probability of disease status being misclassified is independent of exposure status.